 “Oh.
 What do you do?”

-“I teach Literature, but I like to take different classes now and then to learn new things,” he said.
+“I teach Literature, but I like to take different classes now and then to learn new things.”

 “You’re a professor?”
-Liza said, doing a poor job of keeping the disappointment from her voice.
+Liza said, disappointment creeping into voice.
 It probably wasn’t okay to go out with a professor.
 Well, maybe.
 She was older, certainly not college age.
 Not that this guy would want to go out with her anyway.
 What the hell was he doing masquerading as a student, wearing shorts and a t-shirt, looking attractive?
-Professors were supposed to be at least sixty with white hair and tweed jackets.
-They lived in the nice houses on campus or drove hybrid cars out to their suburban homes.
+Professors were supposed to have white hair and wear tweed jackets.
+They lived in the big stone houses on campus or drove hybrid cars out to their suburban McMansions.

 “I am.
 That okay with you?”
-She could hear the smile in his voice and she relaxed.
+She could hear the smile in his voice and relaxed.
 He had a nice voice.
-It was distinctive.
-She couldn’t place the accent but he sounded like he was from the city.
+Distinctive.
+Like James Gandolfini, only less so.